 Programming is possibly the most visible of all the FAC's operations, and certainly one that is instrumental in determining the success of the season.
 The Programming office employs work-study students as assistants in the office (there's a great deal of paper generated in dealing with the artists over the course of the season).
 The office assistants also help manage the Global Arts Program, and undertake occasional database projects.
 There is also a Hospitality Coordinator intern who sees to the backstage accommodations for the performers.
 Information on working with Programming is available from Hillary Rathbun, Assistant Director of Programming, at 545-4160 or firstname.lastname@example.org.

-The Box Office, located in the Concert Hall, is the ticket agency, not just for FAC events, but for events campus-wide.
-Each season the Box Office employs approximately ten students, both workstudy and non-workstudy.
-Some of the students are trained student managers, and run the Box Office during evening performances, even in the absence of professional staff.
+The Box Office, located in the Bromery Center for the Arts, is the ticket agency for FAC events as well as other campus departments, programs, and external renters.
+Each season the Box Office employs approximately eight students, both workstudy and non-workstudy.
+Some of the students are trained student managers and run the Box Office during evening performances, even in the absence of professional staff.
 For information on working at the FAC Box Office, please contact email@example.com The Box Office Job Application form can be found here.
-Applications are closed for the Fall 2020 semester.
+Applications are CLOSED for the Fall 2023 semester.

 University Museum of Contemporary Art